Application Management

 - Lines ending with

-to exclude everything within a directory. - Lines starting with
+/are transformed into a recursive ignore/**to exclude everything within a directory. - Lines starting with

-are ignored. - Some patterns are automatically excluded:
+#are ignored. - Some patterns are automatically excluded:

 **/.dbos/**